 The majority of states do require families to have a workers’ compensation policy if they hire a caregiver to work in their home.
 For the requirements in your state, click here.
 Even if your state does not require you to have a policy in place, it’s important coverage to have for the reasons mentioned above.

 The good news is, HomePay can provide a workers’ compensation solution for most families.
 Depending on what type of household employee you plan to hire and what state you live in, our exclusive partner can write a stand-alone workers’ compensation policy.
-Prices vary by state, but average between $800-$900 annually if you hire a nanny and are based on payroll if you hire a senior caregiver.
-You can receive a free instant quote online.
+Prices vary by state and you can receive a free instant quote online, but the average cost is between $700-$800 annually if you hire a nanny.
+If you hire a senior caregiver, rates are based on their payroll, but free quotes are also available through our partner.

 Like any insurance, workers’ compensation isn’t needed very often.
 But when it is, it’s worth its weight in gold.
 For more information or to obtain coverage, please contact Clarke White with All Risks, Ltd at 804-267-1210 or email firstname.lastname@example.org.